carpentries-incubator/geospatial-python/README.md

 We are looking for more active developers of this lesson and there are many lessons that have yet to be developed!
 So there are many Good First Issues, too many too list.
 If you are interested in developing a lesson, create a new Github Issue or comment on an existing one.

-Check out the [Contribution Guide](CONTRIBUTING.md) and[more detailed guidelines][lesson-example] on proper formatting, how to preview the lesson locally, and how to write new episodes.
+Check out the [Contribution Guide](CONTRIBUTING.md) and [more detailed guidelines][lesson-example] on proper formatting, how to preview the lesson locally, and how to write new episodes for this lesson.

 ## Maintainer(s)